gbif/hp-antarctic/faq.md

 > Yes!
 All species occurrence records in this portal are from GBIF.
 You can access the data programmatically using its
 > API documented [here](https://www.gbif.org/developer/summary).
 A beginners guide is available
 > at [GBIF data blog](https://data-blog.gbif.org/post/gbif-api-beginners-guide/).

+### Is the SCAR Antarctic biodiversity Portal (biodiversity.aq) the same as SCAR MarBIN?

+>Before biodiversity.aq, there was SCAR-MarBIN.
+SCAR-MarBIN had a website and a database, but they are no longer being updated.
+When SCAR-MarBIN was made, the GBIF portal didn't have as many options as it does now.
+During that time, SCAR-MarBIN was able to meet the wants of its users.
+It is no longer needed since GBIF has grown and added more features.